Skip to main content

 The bottom line

 Benadryl (diphenhydramine) is a popular over-the-counter (OTC) antihistamine that can treat allergy symptoms, such as a runny nose and sneezing.
-It’s generally considered safe for most adults and children 6 years and older.
+It’s generally considered safe for most adults and children ages 6 and older.
 Doses are usually taken every 4 to 6 hours as needed.

 why trust our exports reliability shield